World Chess Championship 2018: Game 2: Carlsen–Caruana, ½–½

 Game 2 began as a Queen's Gambit Declined with Caruana opting for the rarely played 10...Rd8.
 Caught by surprise, Carlsen avoided the most critical continuation and soon found himself far behind on the clock, a reversal of fortunes from Game 1.
-Caruana was clearly in the driver's seat, but Carlsen was able to "beg for a draw", successfully navigating to a drawn pawn-down rook endgame.
+Caruana had the clearly-better position, but Carlsen was able to "beg for a draw", successfully navigating to a drawn pawn-down rook endgame.
 The game was drawn by agreement after 49 moves.